Road Trip Ideas for Spain

 Sierra Nevada – Almeira

 Head to the Sierra Nevada National Park, an absolute paradise for outdoor lovers.
 No amount of time spent here could really be enough to explore its lush pine forests and mountains.
-When you’ve finally found the will power to pull away, drive down to the charming port town of Almeira surrounded by majestic mountains which have served as filming locations for many a Western.
+When you’ve finally found the will power to pull away, drive down to the charming port town of Almeira surrounded by majestic mountains that have served as filming locations for many a Western.
 Move on and experience the dramatic coastline of the Cabo de Gata and its secluded beaches lapped by crystal clear waters.

 Murcia – Seville – Granada

 Drive to Murcia and explore its baroque cathedral that stands proudly in the Cardinal Belluga Square.
 The Murcian market-garden is very picturesque too.
-Your next stop must be Coradoba with its magnificent palaces and mosques.
+Your next stop must be Cordoba with its magnificent palaces and mosques.
 Then to Seville.
 This charming old town with its narrow winding streets exhibits some incredible architecture in the Renaissance Revival style, particularly around the Plaza de Espana and Parque Maria Luisa.
-Take a walk round and smell the oranges.
+Take a walk around and smell the oranges.
 Drive to Granada, the famed city of the Alahambra, with its beautiful gardens and impressive Basillica de San Jaun de Dios.
-Finish your adventure by dining in one the many tapas bars dotted around the city.
+Finish your adventure by dining in one of the many tapas bars dotted around the city.

 Barcelona – Montserrat